CEOJO/Clementina-Ojo/README.md

 <p align="center">
 I hold a Master's of Science in Data Science, with experience in data analysis and continuous quality improvement.
 I have also participated in research projects exploring a number of criminal justice issues and possible solutions.
 In the future, I hope to use data to inform change in legislation.
 I have strong skills in oration, data entry and analysis, research synthesis and analysis, data extraction, as well as proficiency with data analytics softwares, such as SQL, Salesforce, Tableau, Excel.
-In my free time, you can find me exercising, dancing with friends or reading.
-Connect with me on LinkedIn: https://www.linkedin.com/in/clementina-ojo-73a592193/
+In my free time, you can find me exercising, dancing with friends or reading. <a href="https://www.linkedin.com/in/clementina-ojo-73a592193/">Connect with me on LinkedIn</a>
 </p>
 <p align="center">
   <img width="804" alt="Screen Shot 2023-10-18 at 11 53 20 AM" src="https://github.com/CEOJO/ceojo.github.io/assets/118863725/86cad600-8d8d-44ad-ac00-14596c15075b">